sestaton/Pairfq/README.md

 **ISSUES**

-Report any issues or feature requests at the Pairfq issue tracker: https://github.com/sestaton/Pairfq/issues
+Report any issues or feature requests at the Pairfq [issue tracker](https://github.com/sestaton/Pairfq/issues).

 **ATTRIBUTION**